Tubular Teflon Ribbon used

 Custom internally threaded brass crimping ring

-Does it negatively affect the way a bird flies?
+Does this negatively affect the way a bird flies?

 How dificult is it to install on a bird without using sedatives?